 Upon termination of employment, any portion of a participant's employer contributions and earnings thereon that are not vested are forfeited.
 Forfeited amounts remain in the Plan and can be used to reduce future required Sponsor contributions or pay the Plan's administrative expenses.
-No forfeitures were used to reduce required employer contributions during 2019.
-At December 31, 2019, forfeited nonvested accounts totaled \$126,511.
+At December 31, 2021, forfeited nonvested accounts totaled \$191,751 and forfeitures used to offset employer contributions totaled \$131,305.